 "Well, so, Ellie used to be an NPC, but she’s the protagonist in this story, so the player is controlling Ellie.
 It’s safe to say with the game that we made in the past that there will be some NPC with you in this story, even though we’re not showing [the NPC] in this demo," Neil Druckmann, the director of The Last of Us franchise, told BuzzFeed.

 “And our general approach is to say, again, ‘How do we treat them like people?
 How do we get them to behave honestly as those people?
 How do we give them interesting characteristics so that they can navigate the world, make meaningful actions, and surprise you in the way people do?'”

-The folks at Naughty Dog have given us a sneak preview of one enemy group, though.
+The fine folk at Naughty Dog have given us a sneak preview of one enemy group, though.
 The E3 gameplay demo showed that the Seraphites, a group of religious fanatics, will have a major role.

 "They're super deadly, and the way that they communicate with each other with the whistles, they're able to coordinate with each other without revealing to the player exactly what they're doing,” Anthony Newman told Gamesrader.
 “So you can pay attention, but you're only kind of getting partial information about their plans.
 It makes them a lot creepier to deal with."